pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 This is a compact (unconstrained) Model Predictive Control (MPC) library for Teensy 4.0 system (or Arduino system in general).

 # The Background
 I believe the concept and mathematics of (linear) MPC should be attainable from the undergraduate control system engineering student's level of education.
-With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable to tacking real-time control system implementation.
+With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation.

 The MPC formula derivation can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw) :
 ![MPC derivation](Penurunan.png "Penurunan.png")

 # The Implementations
-The implementations of the MPC control calculation are consist of three main implementations, each of the implementation is self contained and outputted same control output.
-The differences between them are in the readability, the speed, and the robustness of the control algorithm.
-I suggest you to read them all to understand the mathematics behind them.
+The implementations of the MPC control calculation are consist of three main implementations, each of the implementation is self contained and calculate the same (control) output.
+The differences between them are in the readability, the speed, and the numerical robustness of the control algorithm.
+If you still learning about MPC, I suggest you to read them all to understand the mathematics behind them.

-The implementations are (from the easiest to the hardest to understand):
+The implementations are (from the simplest to the most advanced):
 1. Naive Implementation (in mpc_engl folder). *Use this if you want to understand MPC (by reading the code) for the first time.*
 2. Optimized version of the Naive Implementation (in mpc_opt_engl). *Use this if you want the fastest implementation.*
 3. The numerically robust version (in mpc_least_square_engl). *Use this if you want the most robust implementation.*